DESMOND135/COFFEE-SALES-ANALYSIS/README.md

 - June was the highest month with the most transactions

 ## Recommendations
-- More should be invested on coffee since it has the highest salse folleewd by tea.
+- More should be invested on coffee since it has the highest sale followed by tea.
-- The coffee shop should be open early enough on friday sine many people like to buy on friday because it is weekend.
+- The coffee shop should be open early enough on friday since many people like to buy on friday because it is weekend.
-- And more coffees should be availab,especially during th month of June.
+- And more coffee should be availab,especially during th month of June.